jina-ai/jina/docs/tutorials/video-qa.md

 ### Choose executors

-To extract the subtitles from the videos, we use `VideoLoader` to extract.
-It uses `ffmpeg` to extract the subtitles and afterwards generated chunks based on the subtitles with `webvtt-py`.
-The subtitles are stored in the `chunks` together with the timestamp information and the video information at `tags`.
+we use `VideoLoader` to extract the subtitles from the videos.
+It uses [`ffmpeg`](https://www.ffmpeg.org/) to extract the subtitles and afterwards generates chunks based on the subtitles using [`webvtt-py`](https://github.com/glut23/webvtt-py).
+The subtitles are stored in the `chunks` together with other meta information including the timestamp information and the video information at `tags`.
 The extracted subtitles have the following attributes,

 | tags | information |
 | -- | ---- |